turnonline/cloud-run-micronaut/README.md

 [Supported APIs](https://github.com/googleapis/google-cloud-java#supported-apis)

-# Local Cloud Build testing
+# Cloud Build testing

 ```bash
 gcloud builds submit --substitutions=REPO_NAME="cloud-run-micronaut",SHORT_SHA="1.0.0" --config build-graalvm.yaml .
 ```

-In order to speed up the build time, you can configure a stronger machine type.
-The first 120 builds-minutes per day are free (only for the default one).
+To speed up the build time, you can configure a more powerful machine type (attach it to the end of the Cloud Build YAML).
+The first 120 build-minutes per day are free (applicable only to the default one).

 ```yaml
 options: